Benchmarking Cross-Domain Audio-Visual Deception Detection: Experiments

 \subsection{Cross-domain Testing with Unimodal Features}

 In this subsection, we present the benchmark results of cross-domain testing by investigating unimodal features to evaluate their generalization capacities.
-For clarity, we use ``visual (face frames)" to indicate face inputs and ``visual (AU/gaze/affect)" to indicate behavior inputs.

 \textbf{Intra-Domain Testing.}\quad Before performing cross-domain testing, we show the results of intra-domain testing on Real-life Trial (R), Bag of Lies (B1), MU3D (M), DOLOS (D), and MDPE (E) in Table~\ref{tab:intra}.
 It is important to note that we did not use the Box of Lies (B2) dataset for training due to concerns about its quality.
 Specifically, we performed a subject-independent five-fold cross-testing and reported the average accuracies.
 Among unimodal inputs, mel spectrograms with ResNet18 achieve the highest accuracy (75.78\% on R), highlighting the strength of audio cues, particularly in structured settings like courtroom videos.
 Visual face frames also perform well with higher average results compared with audio features.
 However, facial landmarks are less reliable and show consistently low accuracy, which may due to the sparse geometric information and its sensitivity to pose, occlusion, and lighting; thus, we exclude them from the following cross-domain tasks.
 Multimodal fusion consistently improves performance, with the proposed Atten-Mixer achieving the best results across several datasets (e.g., 73.85\% on D, 58.17\% on E).
+However, the improvement from fusion is not uniform across all datasets.
+For example, on Real-life Trial, the best unimodal audio model still outperforms the multimodal models, suggesting that audio cues may already be highly informative in well-structured recording environments.
+In contrast, the larger gains on DOLOS and MDPE indicate that multimodal fusion is more beneficial when single-modality signals are weaker or more noisy.
 Performance variation across datasets suggests that data quality, recording conditions, and content type significantly impact model effectiveness.
-Overall, the intra-testing results indicate the benefit of combining rich audio and visual features with advanced fusion methods for improved deception detection performances.